Endpoint security

 Businesses of all sizes are targets

 A common misconception is that only large organizations face data breaches.
 In reality, no business is too small to be attacked.
-Smaller companies often lack robust defenses, making them attractive targets for cybercriminals exploiting unpatched vulnerabilities.
+Smaller companies often lack strong defenses, making them attractive targets for cybercriminals exploiting unpatched vulnerabilities.
 Modern endpoint security solutions provide the network visibility and control necessary to close these gaps.

 Endpoint security, firewalls, and antivirus software

-For this reason, antivirus software is installed on individual devices to remove malicious programs that may bypass other security measures.
+Antivirus software is installed on individual devices to remove malicious programs that may bypass other security measures.
 Traditional antivirus solutions are effective against a wide range of malware, including keyloggers, rootkits, worms, adware, and spyware.
-Yet, they aren’t as flexible in enterprise environments with multiple devices.
+Yet, they aren't as flexible in enterprise environments with multiple devices.

 To recap, endpoint security is a much broader discipline within cybersecurity.
 A firewall is a network or host traffic control tool, while antivirus software is a cybersecurity solution at the device level.